margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Wandering without a destination.
 Touring a new, foreign place to understand another part of the world.
 Rambling through unknown places to appreciate nature.
-Expediting an adventure toe xperience the joy of going outside one's comfort zone.
+Expediting an adventure to experience the joy of going outside one's comfort zone.
 On a voyage to another side of the Earth.
-And on a trip to see location A to location B.
+On a trip to see location A to location B.

 <br>